discordseedbot/botpackage_music/README.md

 __Installation:__
 * `npm install discord.js-musicbot-addon`
-If you have troubles installing, see [this link](https://github.com/DarkoPendragon/discord.js-musicbot-addon/wiki/Installation-&-Troubleshooting) or [join the discord server](https://discordapp.com/invite/JHMtwhG).
+If you have troubles installing, see [this link](https://github.com/DarkoPendragon/discord.js-musicbot-addon/wiki/Installation-&-Troubleshooting) or [join the SeedBot Discord Server](https://seedbot.xyz?discord)
 Note that the NPM version will be *slightly behind* the GitHub version.

 # Examples